Speed and convenience are top factors influencing care choices

 Non-traditional services are gaining popularity

 Non-traditional care delivery services are making rapid inroads.
-Roughly 32 percent of Norwegians say they have used some form of virtual care, and walk-in/retail clinics have already gone mainstream (59 percent).
+Roughly 32 percent of Norwegians say they have used some form of virtual care.
 Many of those who have not used non-traditional care delivery services would be willing to do so.

 Cross-country findings: How do citizens' attitudes across leading digital health nations compare?